How Station Casinos is engaging 2,500 employees with Workplace

 Fernando explains that they started by rolling it out to salaried property leaders, as well as staff in the corporate office.
 The purpose of this was to give the Station Casinos leadership team a clear indication of where the organizational challenges were on the frontline.
 “Doing this helped us empower property managers to share with each other, so they could develop a unified voice on how they communicate with their teams of hourly workers,” Fernando explains.

 In less than a year, here's how teams at Station Casinos are working better together with Workplace.

 Bridging the gap between the corporate office and frontline workers

-Every year, Station Casinos celebrates Housekeeping Week in September to thank their hard working housekeeping team.
-Last year, Station Casinos' hotels shared the fun and games of Housekeeping Week with the rest of the company via pictures and Live Video on Workplace, strengthening the bonds between staff in the corporate office and frontline teams.
+Last year with Workplace, Station Casinos' hotels shared the fun and games of Housekeeping Week with the rest of the company via pictures and Live Video.

 Building learning communities